analogdevicesinc/no-OS/projects/eval-pqmon/README.md

 It can be integrated into the project by defining the `PQLIB_PATH` to point to the `pqlib_dir` path.

+## Choose interface

+The firmware application can communicate with clients via several interfaces.
+In order to use the preferred connection type, set `INTERFACE` to the desired value:

+* ```INTERFACE=usb``` (Default value)
+* ```INTERFACE=serial``` (Used for 485 communication.
+Half-duplex communication must be handled by user)
+* ```INTERFACE=ethernet``` (Used for communication over T1L)

+NOTE: In case one builds firmware multiple times with different interfaces, make sure to delete the `build` directory before the new  compilation.

+NOTE 2: For T1L connection the deffault ip for the device is `192.168.97.40`.
+For network configuration on client side, use the following steps: [network configuration steps](https://wiki.analog.com/resources/no-os/misc_guides/static_ip_setting?rev=1715173602).

 ## Build and run

 The project is based on a [MAX32650](https://www.analog.com/en/products/max32650.html) microcontroller.
 It can be built and run by running the following script: